 These are only two examples of a wide variety of audio tracks.
 When you start using Dynamic Grading on different instrument and vocal recordings, you will encounter patterns very similar to those we’ve seen here.
 Most real world audio tracks exhibit some flavor of punch, body and floor ranges.

-When using Dynamic Grading, the first step is always to identify the punch, body and floor ranges roughly and adjust the source markers accordingly.
+When using Dynamic Grading, the first step is always to identify the body range, either manually by moving the source markers, or automatically using the Source Learn button.
 After doing that, you can start shaping the dynamics to your liking.
-Read on to learn how!
+Learn how in Manipulating Audio Dynamics For Fun & Profit.